Yelp hit with shareholder lawsuit over online reviews

-SAN FRANCISCO, Aug 6 (Reuters) - Yelp Inc and its executives were accused in a lawsuit of selling more than $81 million in stock while deceiving shareholders about the quality of consumer reviews on its website.
+SAN FRANCISCO (Reuters) - Yelp Inc and its executives were accused in a lawsuit of selling more than $81 million in stock while deceiving shareholders about the quality of consumer reviews on its website.

 The proposed class action, which was filed in U.S. District Court in San Francisco on Wednesday, said Yelp’s share price had reached artificially inflated prices of over $98 earlier this year because the company had misrepresented its true condition.